AckerlyXu/heima/articles/sql-database/sql-database-design-first-database.md

 > * Query that data with SSMS
 > * Restore the database to a previous [point in time restore](sql-database-recovery-using-backups.md#point-in-time-restore) in the Azure portal

-If you don't have an Azure subscription, [create a trial account](https://www.azure.cn/pricing/1rmb-trial/) before you begin.
+If you don't have an Azure subscription, [create a free account](https://www.azure.cn/pricing/1rmb-trial/) before you begin.

 ## Prerequisites